huggingface/hub-docs/docs/hub/models-interacting.md

 ### What if I have a different checkpoint of the model trained on a different dataset?

-By convention each model repo should contain a single checkpoint trained on a particular dataset, and any new checkpoints trained on different datasets should be uploaded to the Hub in a new model repo.
-You can link the models together by using a [tag in your model card's metadata](./modelcard), or by linking them in the model cards.
+By convention, each model repo should contain a single checkpoint trained on a particular dataset, and any new checkpoints trained on different datasets should be uploaded to the Hub in a new model repo.
+You can link the models together by using a [tag in your model card's metadata](./modelcard), or by linking to them in the model cards.
 The [akiyamasho/AnimeBackgroundGAN-Shinkai](https://huggingface.co/akiyamasho/AnimeBackgroundGAN-Shinkai#other-pre-trained-model-versions) model, for example, references other checkpoints in the model card under *"Other pre-trained model versions"*.